maxitg/SetReplace/.github/CONTRIBUTING.md

 cmake --build .
 ```

-By default, the build type is set to Debug.
-To use Release, which enables `-O2` optimization, set `-DCMAKE_BUILD_TYPE=Release`.
+By default, the build type is set to Release.
+To use Debug, set `-DCMAKE_BUILD_TYPE=Release`.

 If configuring for Visual Studio on Windows, the Visual Studio solution with both Debug and Release configs will be created.
 Then, to build Release, replace the third line in the above with: